Your cart is currently empty!

 Whether you are meditating, practicing divination, or journeying, I recommend developing a short ritual that aids your shift in consciousness from external concerns to internal ones, and from the conscious mind to the subconscious.
 It doesn’t have to take long, provided it is done with intention.

-Doing something simple like energetically clearing the room by smudging or ringing a singing bowl, tells your body and your energy that you are ready for deeper work.
+Doing something simple like energetically clearing the room by smudging or ringing a singing bowl, tells your body, mind, and energy that you are ready for deeper work.

 The space you journey in should not only be cleared in advance but should also be sufficiently quiet and private so that you won’t be disturbed.
 I recommend sitting while you journey, as lying down can encourage sleepiness.
 Find a chair that supports your back comfortably.